Simplicial Ricci Flow: Curvature of a Piecewise--Flat -Dimensional Simplicial Geometry

 We framed the curvatures by (1) uniformly distributing the curvature within their respective hybrid cells, (2) restricting the domain of parallel transport to the scaffolding provided by the dual circumcentric lattice, and (3) identifying the interior of each hybrid block with an Einstein space geometry, where the mixed Ricci tensor is simply

-We showed in the last three sections that the Riemann, Ricci and scalar curvatures are naturally defined on the hinge--based, edge--based and vertex--based hybrid cells, respectively.
+We showed in the last three sections that the part of simplicial Riemann, Ricci and scalar curvatures associated with the hybrid cells can be defined, most naturally, on the hinge--based, edge--based and vertex--based hybrid cells, respectively.
 In particular, the expressions for the curvatures that we will use, in part, to derive the right--hand side of the RRF equations in the next section, are as follows:

 and,

 Additionally, we can project or assign any one of these curvatures to the vertices, edges and hinges of $\mathcal S$ as shown in Table~\ref{tab:RmRcR}.